kasey-purvor/Texas-Bridges-Regression-Analysis/README.md

 * **tx19_bridges_sample.csv:**  Dataset used in the analysis (if applicable).
 * **report.md:** a markdown version of the pre-run-notebook to allow viewing in github.

-### Instructions

-To run the analysis, you will need to have Python and the necessary libraries installed.
-You can then open the Jupyter Notebook and run the code cells.

-### Author

-[Your Name]